RequestContext

 ToPermanentRedirect

-, but this method issues a 301 Moved Permanently
+Similar to ToRedirect, but this method issues a 301 Moved Permanently response, indicating that the resource has

-permanently moved to the new location specified in the path
+permanently moved to the new location specified in the path.

 ToBadRequest<T>

-status code, typically used when the client sends invalid data.
+This method returns a 400 Bad Request status code, typically used when the client sends invalid data.
 The payload

 provides more context about the error.